geovaly/ChatApp/README.md

 - Authentication.
 There are 3 authentication types ( global, per browser tab using query strings and per session using Forms Auth).
 You can change them in appSettings from web.config.

 - Security.
-Use Forms Authentication and HubUsernameProvider=FromUserIdentity
+Use Forms Authentication and HubUsernameProvider=FromUserIdentity (appSettings)

 - Thread Safety.
 Clients will not miss a message.